Seer, Inc. Income Taxes Disclosure

 |

 Deferred income tax reflects the tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-The categories that give rise to significant components of the Company's deferred tax assets and liabilities are as follows (in thousands):
+The categories that give rise to significant components of the deferred tax assets as of December 31, 2024 and 2023, are as follows (in thousands):

 |